Feature telemetry

 The FeatureUsage Power BI report

-There are three kinds of events that a feature can log through the Feature Telemetry codeunit.
+There are three kinds of events that you can log through the Feature Telemetry codeunit.

 FeatureTelemetry.<LogUsage|LogError|LogUptake>(...)